cmp-202/ssh2shell/README.md

 * Use the two notification types in the commands array.
 * Use msg: notifications to track progress in the console as the process completes.
 * Email the final full session text to yourself.
-* Trigger an event handler by using this.emit for known event handlers: error and msg.

 (will require a package json with ssh2shell, dotenv and email defined as dependencies)